Quickstart for Ascend on Snowflake

 - a Role

-For this quickstart we'll use the secret name snowflake-password
+For this quickstart, we'll use the secret name snowflake-password

 Use a password manager to generate a secure password.
 On MacOS (or Linux) you can use openssl